marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

-  ``sprintf``, ``scanf``, ``fscanf``, ``sscanf``, ``strftime``, ``vprintf``, ``vfprintf`` and ``vsprintf`` whenever such warnings are requested (using :option:`-Wformat` ), so there is no need to modify the header file stdio.h.
+  ``sprintf``, ``scanf``, ``fscanf``, ``sscanf``, ``strftime``, ``vprintf``, ``vfprintf`` and ``vsprintf`` whenever such warnings are requested (using :option:`-Wformat` ), so there is no need to modify the header file :samp:`stdio.h`.
 In C99 mode, the functions ``snprintf``, ``vsnprintf``, ``vscanf``, ``vfscanf`` and ``vsscanf`` are also checked.
 Except in strictly conforming C standard modes, the X/Open function ``strfmon`` is also checked as